waggle-sensor/waggle-beehive-v2/README.md

 2. Run the Vagrant box (`vagrant up`) and connect (`vagrant ssh`).
 3. Inside of the Vaggrant box, `sudo -s` and `cd /vagrant`
 4. Run the `./create-beehive.sh` script.

+*These steps are likely to change.
+The initial plan is to spin up a dev/test Beehive at Vagrant provision time.*